AthAjuong/milestone-project-1/README.md

 1. As a current customer, I want to easily navigate the website to find relevant information.
 2. As a current customer, I want to discover new offers and changes at my gym.
 3. As a current customer, I want information on exercise classes.

+## Website Strategy
+To develop this website and address the interests of the sample buyer personas mentioned above, the developer spoke with varying individuals.
+This was so the developer could guage the functions and features that real-life customers would look for in a gym website.
+That information would inform the developer on how best to target the new/potential customers and current customers.